4 Must-Try DAM Tips from Chick-Fil-A’s Visual Asset Manager

 Step One—Ingest

-PhotoMechanic allows you to ingest multiple cards at one time.
-In Figure 1 you can see the screen that lets you customize how you ingest.
-I select the cards and then select a destination, which for me is always an external drive.
-I have it checked that when it is done to eject the cards and only to ingest new images.
+PhotoMechanic allows you to ingest multiple cards at once.
+Figure 1 shows the screen that lets you customize how you consume.
+I select the cards and a destination, which is always an external drive.
+I have it checked that I should eject the cards and only ingest new images when it is done.

 Two more things I do before clicking the “Ingest” button is click the renaming of files.
-Now once this is done the next time I ingest this will be the same.
-By the way I rename all my images using this code “{year4}-{month}-{day0} {hour24}-{minute}-{second}.”
+Once this is done, it will be the same the next time I ingest this.
+By the way, I rename all my images using this code: “{year4}-{month}-{day0} {hour24}-{minute}-{second}.”

-The most important step to me that makes this program stand out is the ability to embed text into every image as I ingest.
+The most crucial step that makes this program stand out is the ability to embed text into every image I ingest.

 Figure 2